Video: Woman dies in New York subway after being set on fire

 “That s–t is crazy — it’s only three days until Christmas,” he added.
 “That’s messed up.”

-The event comes just three days before Christmas in a year marked by a spike in serious crime on the New York subway, including a 60% increase in homicides in the underground railway system.
+The event comes just three days before Christmas in a year marked by a spike in serious crime on the New York subway, including a 60% increase in homicides inside the railway system.